I'm a journalist, researcher and storyteller.

 Fringe subcultures and 'taboo' topics - being a target of 'revenge porn' (video interview here), incel communities, furries, asexuality and aromanticism, crypto bros, and TikTok aunties.

-How we imagine the past and construct the future - Singapore without Singaporeans, what might Singapore look like for those born today, nostalgic video games making a comeback, digital legacies, and an early history of public awareness campaigns.
+How we imagine the past and construct the future - Singapore without Singaporeans, what might Singapore look like for those born today, nostalgic video games making a comeback, the rise and fall of Singapore's animation industry, digital legacies, and an early history of public awareness campaigns.

 Untitled Train Story, my first ever published short story and one of 11 winners of the 2022 Storytel Epigram Horror Prize.